 Medicine, Dip Rem Massage (ACNT)

 I have been a full time triathlete and competed at national level but today I train just for fitness.
 I have an enquiring mind for knowledge in the field of medicine coupled with a need to serve and to help people lead a healthy and happy life.
-My main focus or specialties are dermatology, skin disorders, immune/auto disorders, oncology, orthopedics (musculoskeletal injury) and fertility.
+My main focus is Orthopedics (musculoskeletal injury), Dermatology, skin disorders, auto-immune or immune system disorders and fertility.

 I have travelled and studied at numerous hospitals and medical clinics within China to update my clinical knowledge and continue to do so on a regular basis.
 I believe in an integrated health system with both western and Chinese medicine as well as other complementary medicines.